ingof/smi-tools/README.md

 * **optional:** serialport<br>
 default is /dev/ttyUSB1

-now can see the received data in as hexdata
+now can see the all received data as hexdata

 Clone git repository and compile
 --------------------------------